Metastatic colorectal cancer to peritoneum on palliative chemotherapy under follow-up.

 0 images remaining

-- Liver is average size and with no intraparenchymal lesions seen or dilated intrahepatic biliary radicals seen.
+Liver is of average size with no intraparenchymal lesions or dilated intrahepatic biliary radicals.
 Mild perihepatic and fissural fluid.

 Gastric diverticula are sac-like projections that usually originate from the gastric fundus, most commonly on the posterior surface.
 They are the least common gastrointestinal diverticulum.